2. Machine code

 Each type of CPU uses different binary numbers to represent particular instructions, so the machine code written for one type of CPU will not run on another type of CPU.
 It will have to be re-written first.

 Programming in pure machine code is very difficult and time consuming.
-And so the CPU engineers offer programmers a slightly more human-friendly way of coding called assembly language.
+And so the CPU engineers offer programmers a slightly more person-friendly way of coding called assembly language.

 This is discussed on the next page.